mmkulmala/pyqrcodegenerator/README.md

 name-to-be-included-under-qr-code, link-or-what-ever-this-qr-code-has-as-data, scale-as-integer

 ### About sizes
-Size is not basically in inches or what ever it is the scale of qr-code.
+Scale is not the size it is the scale of qr-code.
 I usually use 4 to 12.
 But one can try different thing.
-Plus app calculates the place for text based on the scale.
+Notice that the app calculates the place for text based on the scale.